-Legend: XX...X Customer-specific information
+Legend: XX...X

+Y

+Year code (last digit of calendar year)

+Year code (last 2 digits of calendar year)

+WW

-Y Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01')
+Week code (week of January 1 is week '01')

+NNN

-NNN Alphanumeric traceability code
+Alphanumeric traceability code

-(e3) Pb-free JEDEC designator for Matte Tin (Sn)
+Pb-free JEDEC designator for Matte Tin (Sn)

 This package is Pb-free.
-The Pb-free JEDEC designator (e3) can be found on the outer packaging for this package.
+The Pb-free JEDEC designator (@3)

+can be found on the outer packaging for this package.

-te: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line, thus limiting the number of available characters for product-specific information.
+Note: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line thus limiting the number of available characters for customer specific information.